-“Announce yourself!” a tower guard calls.
+“Announce yourself!” the tower guard calls.

-“Ren of the Barrens!” he calls back.
+“Ren of the Barrens!”

 “His name is Jon,” Ren says.
 “He is under my protection.”

 The guard confers with someone out of sight, then turns back to us.
 “Ren of the Barrens, I would ask you a question!”